-Carol Wang is Head of the Shanghai Litigation Group at Lusheng Law Firm.
+Carol Wang is Head of Shanghai Litigation Team, Co-Deputy Head of Dispute Resolution at Lusheng Law Firm.
 Carol has abundant experience advising on IP protection strategies in China.

 She has particular expertise in relation to copyright and design protection, well-known trade mark recognition, patent prosecution and litigation, and unfair competition laws, and has managed brand protection programs for several major clients.